jaydevshelat/trial/README.md

     - Read the diff / changes for each file <sup>4</sup>
     - Modify each file individually
     - Save and Compile regularly
-- [x] Follow the detailed steps listed on the Git page
-  - High Level steps with some important notes and changes :
+- [x] Follow the detailed steps listed on https://github.com/marvis/pytorch-yolo2.
+High Level steps with some important notes and changes :
   - Perform detection on Static Image File(s)
   - Perform detection on Video
     - **NOTE** The Git page talks about doing it on Webcam
     - However, Our code is modified to work on an .mp4 video file (any other video file format that is accepted by OpenCV would also work)
-    - The code modification for this was done in demo.py : line `cap = cv2.VideoCapture('./data/office-parkour-caps.mp4')`
+    - The code modification for this was done in demo.py : line `cap = cv2.VideoCapture('./data/office-parkour-caps.mp4')` . *IMP* : Please replace the video file path with as avialable on Your system.
   - Perform training on local computer
     - This may or may not work on local computer - depend on computer hardware capability (RAM, GPU availability, etc.)